jpswade/jpswade.github.io/_posts/2012-07-24-acer-aspire-desktop-m1610-drivers.md

 You should end up with a folder called &#8220;ftp.work.acer-euro.com&#8221; which will contain desktop/aspire_m1610 and all the drivers are contained in there, in their individual zip files.

 Will it work with Windows 7?
-There&#8217;s only one way to find out!
+There's only one way to find out!

-Pretty trivial I know, but considering there&#8217;s a YouTube video and a torrent in the wild, I figure it may be a popular enough system to interest a handful of people at least.
+Pretty trivial I know, but considering there's a YouTube video and a torrent in the wild, I figure it may be a popular enough system to interest a handful of people at least.

 Hope you find this useful, if so, please leave a comment&#8230;